AJWest22/MS4/README.md

         ```
     - Give the Policy a name, and click create Policy, then add it to the use group

+    - Navigate to Users and click 'new user'

+    - Add the user to your user group

+    - Select 'Programmatic Access' for the access type

+    - The user is now created and should have the the correct user group and policy

 ## Credits